Skip to main content

 Step 1: Weight signals for your offering

-Not all signals have the same value for your specific offering.
-An HR software vendor gives maximum weight to mass hiring signals.
-A consulting firm weights executive appointments.
+Not every signal carries the same value for every product.
+An HR software vendor puts maximum weight on mass hiring signals.
+A consulting firm weights executive appointments higher.
 A commercial real estate player prioritizes office relocations.

-Rodz provides default weights based on aggregated client data, which you then adjust based on your results.
+Rodz ships default weights based on aggregated data across clients, which you then adjust based on your own results.

 Step 2: Calibrate tier thresholds

-The thresholds between Tier 1, 2, and 3 depend on your processing capacity.
-If you have one sales rep dedicated to prospecting, they can handle 5 to 10 Tier 1 signals per week.
-If your team is larger, thresholds are adjusted accordingly.
+The thresholds between Tier 1, 2, and 3 depend on your team’s processing capacity.
+One sales rep dedicated to prospecting can handle roughly 5 to 10 Tier 1 signals per week.
+Larger teams shift the thresholds accordingly.

-The goal is for each sales rep to process all their Tier 1 signals within 48 hours, without exception.
+The target: every sales rep processes all their Tier 1 signals within 48 hours, without exception.

 Step 3: Validate statistically

-To confirm that your weighting and thresholds are properly calibrated, you need to process a minimum of 274 prospects per configuration before drawing conclusions.
-This threshold ensures sufficient statistical significance to distinguish a genuinely high-performing signal from a random result.
+To confirm that your weighting and thresholds are calibrated correctly, you need to process at least 274 prospects per configuration before drawing any conclusions.
+That threshold gives you enough statistical significance to tell a genuinely high-performing signal from a random result.

 Step 4: Optimize continuously

-Analyze the positive response rate by tier and signal type.
-If a signal you weighted at 8/10 generates fewer responses than a signal weighted at 5/10, adjust the weights.
-The Balance model improves over time.
+Track positive response rates by tier and by signal type.
+If a signal you weighted at 8/10 generates fewer responses than one weighted at 5/10, adjust.
+The Balance model improves as data accumulates.

 Results of signal-based scoring